Indian minister killed in road collision, blow for Modi

 "My tributes to a dynamic leader whose premature demise leaves a void hard to fill," Modi said in a tweet, amid a flurry of tributes from allies and political opponents.
 "Condolences to Munde's family.
 We stand by them in this hour of grief."

-Dozens of supporters of the ruling Bharatiya Janata Party swarmed the party headquarters where Munde's body was brought in a flower-bedecked truck.
-Modi laid a wreath and consoled members of Munde's family, including his daughter.

-Modi had entrusted to Munde the crucial task of spearheading a battle on poverty in the countryside, home to more than half of India's population of 1.2 billion, but which contributes just 14 percent of gross domestic product in Asia's third-largest economy.
+Modi had entrusted to Munde the crucial task of spearheading his government's battle on poverty in the countryside, home to more than half of India's population of 1.2 billion, but which contributes just 14 percent of gross domestic product in Asia's third-largest economy.

 The minister was sitting in the back of his Maruti SX4 sedan when it was hit on the side by a Tata Indica saloon, whose driver police said was in custody.
 Munde's driver and a personal assistant survived.